The warning was always there.

 The systems in these novels are real.
 The surveillance architecture is real.
 The institutional behaviour is real.
 The only thing that is fiction is the names.

-Full Biography The Catalogue
+Full Biography The Five Panels The Catalogue

 TV Series Treatment — Political Fiction